Jonxslays/registration-form/README.md

 A registration form, obviously.

-The form fires POST requests to `http://localhost:8080/api/user`, you can change the url at the top of the `src/App.jsx`.
+The form fires POST requests to `http://localhost:8080/api/user`.

+You can change the url at the top of the `src/App.jsx`.

 ## Getting started